 • Ambient lighting, such as soft ceiling fixtures

-• Accent lighting, which could be under-cabinet LED strips or even a small chandelier “A mix of task, ambient, and accent lighting checks both boxes for elegant and comfortable,” Lindsey explains.
+“A mix of task, ambient, and accent lighting checks both boxes for elegant and comfortable,” Lindsey explains.
 “It creates atmosphere while also helping people move through the space more safely.”
 Layered lighting doesn’t just reduce shadows, it helps improve depth perception, which naturally declines with age.

 Safe Materials That Don’t Feel ‘Clinical’